pelagios/peripleo/README.md

-# Periopleo
+# Peripleo

-Periopleo (Greek for "to sail", "to swim around") is a search & browsing engine for data in the [Pelagios network](http://pelagios-project.blogspot.co.uk).
+Peripleo (Greek for "to sail", "to swim around") is a search & browsing engine for data in the [Pelagios network](http://pelagios-project.blogspot.co.uk).
 Peripleo is work in progress.

 ## Background - the Pelagios Initiative